 The SS4A grant program supports local governments nationwide in developing comprehensive safety plans that align with national roadway safety goals.
 The Town’s total project cost is estimated at $250,000 and includes a required local match.

 Work on the project will begin following execution of a formal grant agreement with the Federal Highway Administration.
-Community engagement will be a key component of the planning process, with opportunities for residents and stakeholders to provide input once the project is underway.
+Community engagement will be a central component of the planning process, with opportunities for residents and stakeholders to provide input once the project is underway.

 For more information, residents are encouraged to follow Town communication channels for future updates.